-TO LEAVE OPERATOR POSITION: Blade switch must be OFF, speed control lever in NEUTRAL, and the park brake ON.
+TO LEAVE OPERATOR POSITION: Blade switch must be OFF and transmission in the NEUTRAL position.

 CHOKE CONTROL

 Located on the control console

 The choke is used to aid in starting a cold engine.
 Pulling the choke knob up will move the choke into the "on" position, pushing the choke down will return the choke to the "off" position.